kadalu/kadalu.github.io/_posts/2020-01-06-introducing-kadalu-kubectl-plugin.md

 title: "Introducing Kadalu kubectl plugin"
 author: aravindavk
 layout: post
-summary: "Kadalu kubectl plugin further simplifies the hassle of generating storage YAML file and adding it to the Kadalu Storage."
+description: "Kadalu kubectl plugin further simplifies the hassle of generating storage YAML file and adding it to the Kadalu Storage."
 ---

 > [Kadalu](https://kadalu.io) is a lightweight project which provides